Chairperson: Dr. Christopher J. Olsen

 Web site: http://www.indstate.edu/afri

-The African and African American Studies program is also housed in the Department of History.
-An interdisciplinary program that began in 1972 at ISU, African and African American Studies draws on the expertise of faculty from a variety of departments and disciplines, including history, English, political science, sociology, psychology, and music.
-The program is administered by a committee composed of all faculty appointed in African and African American Studies as well as associated faculty from other departments.
+The African and African American Studies Program is also housed in the Department of History.
+An interdisciplinary program that began in 1972 at ISU, African and African American studies draws on the expertise of faculty from a variety of departments and disciplines, including history, English, political science, criminal justice, sociology, psychology, and music.
+The program is administered by a committee composed of all faculty appointed in African and African American studies and associated faculty from other departments.

 A degree in African and African American studies prepares students for professional careers in many areas, including human services, education, law, business, community development, and journalism.
 More generally, course work in African and African American studies prepares students for careers in the public sector, particularly urban institutions, and for leadership roles in intercultural relations, business, and international affairs.
 Majors and minors in African and African American studies are also equipped to pursue graduate studies in the humanistic, social, and behavioral sciences, especially where the focus of study is the African Diaspora.